 - Kindly indicate whether your abstract submission is for a virtual presentation only.

-- Interdisciplinary response to emerging infectious diseases in Africa
+6. Response strategies to emerging and re-emerging infectious diseases in Africa

 Presentation Preference: (Oral, Poster, Panel or Pre-conference workshop)